openfootball/help/README.md

 ## Anybody out there?

-Please, note so far this is basically an all-volunteer-effort from a single humble nobody (or is that a lunatic?).
+Please, note so far this is an all-volunteer-effort from a single humble nobody (or is that a lunatic?).
 Anyways, just imagine how much more progress there could be if you join in and help out?
 What an idea.

 > Note:  The FAQS are somewhat outdated, sorry (but what can I do? - see above).